vivekbharadwaj/minimal-mistakes/_posts/2018-02-15-so-you-want-to-join-a-data-science-team.md

 ![ROC Curve]({{ site.url }}{{ site.baseurl }}/assets/images/ROC-curve.png)

 Do you agree with the signs I've mentioned above?
-As a data scientist, what else do you look for in your dream data science team?
+What else do you look for yourself or your clients in your dream data science team?

 Notes: <br>
 - Cover Image courtesy: [shutterstock](http://www.smartdatacollective.com/wp-content/uploads/2013/01/shutterstock_118303750_1.jpg) <br>